 The first Oldsmobile Cutlass was a 1954 show car, a plastic-bodied fastback with a louvered rear window and dramatic fins.
 It took its name from the U.S. Navy’s Vought F7U Cutlass fighter, which entered squadron service around the time the show car debuted.

 The Cutlass show car was not GM’s prettiest design, but it was quite racy, something that could not be said of contemporary Oldsmobiles.
-The original Olds Rocket Eighty-Eight of 1949-1950 had been the darling of hot rodders and stock car racers, even winning the first Carrera Panamericana rally, but since then, Olds had succumbed to middle-age spread.
-By the late fifties, the Oldsmobile brand was most easily defined by what it was not: it was not as sporty as the new Pontiacs, as posh as a Buick, or as prestigious as a Cadillac.
-It was a big, soft, conservative car, aimed at middle-class buyers with little interest in performance or ostentation.
+The original Olds Rocket Eighty-Eight of 1949-1950 had been the darling of hot-rodders and stock car racers, even winning the first Carrera Panamericana rally, but since then, Olds had succumbed to middle-age spread.
+By the late fifties, the Oldsmobile brand was most easily defined by what it was not: not as sporty as the new Pontiacs, as posh as a Buick, or as prestigious as a Cadillac.
+An Oldsmobile was a big, soft, conservative car, aimed at middle-class buyers with little interest in performance or ostentation.

 GM’S SENIOR COMPACTS

 In response to the recession, General Motors decided to invest heavily in compact cars.
-The first would be the Chevrolet Corvair, followed a year later by a line of “senior compacts” from Pontiac, Oldsmobile, and Buick.
-All would share a new unibody shell, known internally as the Y-body, and a new 215 cu. in.
+The first would be the Chevrolet Corvair, followed a year later by a line of “Senior Compacts” from Pontiac, Oldsmobile, and Buick.
+All would share a new unitized body shell, known internally as the Y-body, and a new 215 cu. in.
 (3,528 cc) aluminum V8, co-developed by Buick and Oldsmobile.

 THE OLDSMOBILE F-85